Burial of Jesus: Biblical accounts

-Wall mosaic of the entombment of Jesus near the Stone of anointing at Church of the Holy Sepulchre.
+Wall mosaic of the entombment of Jesus near the Stone of Unction at Church of the Holy Sepulchre.

 The earliest reference to a burial of Jesus is in a letter of Paul.
 Writing to the Corinthians around the year AD 54, he refers to the account he had received of the death and resurrection of Jesus ("and that he was buried, and that he was raised on the third day according to the Scriptures").